lavary/crunz/README.md

 ## Configuration

 There are a few configuration options provided by Crunz in YAML format.
-To modify the configuration settings, it is highly recommended to have our own copy of the configuration file, instead modifying the original one.
+To modify the configuration settings, it is highly recommended to have your own copy of the configuration file, instead of modifying the original one.

 To create a copy of the configuration file, first we need to publish the configuration file: